-Depending on the severity of winter weather, fields may need to be overseeded to repair bare areas.
+Depending on the severity of winter weather, fields may need to be seeded to repair bare areas.
 High traffic areas may require higher seeding rates to increase the likelihood of growth and establishment and withstand spring sports wear.
 Seeding rates of 10-20 lbs / 1000 square feet or more can help in the rapid recovery of bare spots on fields.
+University research has also shown that athlete's cleats assist in incorporating the seed into the soil.
 Seeding following core cultivation is an effective practice to encourage germination and growth.
 If applying preemergence herbicides for spring weed control, be sure to read the label as some products can be detrimental to the growth of new seedlings.
+If the field must be played upon within 8-10 weeks, sod will need to be installed instead.